We may earn money or products from the companies mentioned in this post.

 A question I hear a lot is what the best thing to feed senior cats is.
 I’ve heard a lot of people ask whether kitten food, such as Wellness Complete Health Kitten food or Royal Canin Kitten food, are safe and nutritious enough to feed older cats.
 This answer really depends on your cat.
-There are some older cats that might actually benefit from the nutrients in kitten food, whereas some other cats wouldn’t do well on kitten food alone.
+There are some older cats that might actually benefit from the nutrients in kitten food, whereas some other cats wouldn’t do well on kitten food alone – in those cases, it might be a good idea to work on finding an age-appropriate wet food for your senior cat.
 This article will cover the types of cats that can eat kitten food beyond the kitten years and which shouldn’t.

 What’s the difference between kitten food and adult cat food?